Murder of Scott Amedure: Media coverage

-The podcast Criminal included the murder of Scott Amedure and following trial of Jonathan Schmitz in their episode "Panic Defense" about the gay panic defense.

-The Jenny Jones controversy was also covered as the first episode in the Netflix series Trial by Media.
+The controversy was covered in the first episode of the Netflix series Trial by Media.
 In 2021, the controversy was covered in season 6 of the series How It Really Happened on the US TV network HLN in an episode titled "The Jenny Jones Show: Fatal Attraction".
+Also in 2021, the incident and a portion of the unaired The Jenny Jones Show episode was featured on an episode of VICE TV's docuseries Dark Side of the 90s.